piekarsky/CPP-Playing-Card-Detector/README.md

 - <b> findCard function </b> <br/>
-The purpose of this function is to find,fill and circle playing cards.
-The feature of finding cards is based on the 'flood filling' algorithm, which assumes that a certain set of points is given starter (seeds), from which the growth of areas begins.
-Given attachment point it is up to grain if it meets the uniformity test, so all pixels are consistent in eight directions to the start pixel and having the same color as it will be colored in new fill color.
-It follows that the area must be filled before the operation solid color.
-On the other hand, adjacent areas may have any colors, but different from the color of the filled area.
-The pixel we start filling the area with (grain fill) must be inside the area to be filled.
-If the grain hits the 'Fertile ground', it fills it with color and tries to further propagate in eight directions.
+The purpose of this function is to find, fill and circle playing cards.
+The card finder feature is based on the ‘flood fill’ algorithm, which assumes that a certain set of points is given starting points (seeds), from which the growth of areas begins.
+A given connection point is grainy if it satisfies the uniformity test, so all pixels coherent in eight directions to the starting pixel and having the same color as it will be colored to new fill color.
+It follows that the filled area must have before the operation uniform color.
+Contiguous areas, however, can have any color, but different from the color of the filled area.
+The pixel from which we start filling the area (grain fill) must be inside the fill area.
+If the seed hits fertile ground, it fills it with color and tries to propagate further in eight directions.
-This way the entire area will be painted over with the specified color.
-Thanks to the use of of this algorithm, the cards may be objects defined by rectangles. <br/>
+This way, the entire area will be painted with the specified color.
+Thanks to the application cards of this algorithm can be objects defined by rectangles.. <br/>
-Source: www.eduinf.waw.pl/inf/utils/002_roz/2008_08.php

-The image after the application of the flood algorithm is presented below.
+Source (in Polish): www.eduinf.waw.pl/inf/utils/002_roz/2008_08.php The image after the application of the flood fill algorithm is presented below.
 <img width="550" height="350" src = img/floodfill.jpg/>